 - Recommend the next step in resolving the dispute: discussion with the audit supervisor.

-A Word From John Ellsworth:
+A Word From Andrew Gordon:

 I have seen how to win tax audits and California sales tax audits and compromise tax debts over the years.
 I know how to use the tax audit tools to win your case and get it settled once and for all.
 That’s why you’ll find our IRS audit and California sales tax help to be far advanced of our competition.
 They just don’t problem-solve like we do.